himanshu-commits/Intelligent-PCB-Defect-Detection-with-AI-LLM-Integration/README.md

 Make sure to update the `git clone` URL to match your repository.
 Also, if the Jupyter notebook has a different name, change it in the README.

-Let me know if you'd like any more tweaks!